WheteThunger/MonumentAddons/README.md

 - Works on any map seed and accounts for terrain height
 - Entities are indestructible, have no stability, free electricity, and cannot be picked up
 - Supports vanilla monuments, custom monuments, train tunnels, underwater labs, and cargo ship
+- Allows defining any entity prefab as a monument, in order to attach addons to it
 - Allows skinning spawned entities
 - (Advanced) Allows building monument puzzles
 - (Advanced) Allows placing spawn points for loot containers, key cards, vehicles, and more